Everything you need to know about visiting Abu Dhabi in June

 Typical Abu Dhabi Weather in June

-Abu Dhabi’s average daytime maximum temperature in June is 36.7ยฐC (98ยฐF), with highs as much as 46.7ยฐC (116ยฐF) and average lows overnight of 30.5ยฐC (86.9ยฐF).
+Abu Dhabi’s average daytime maximum temperature in June is 36.7ยฐC (98ยฐF), with highs up to 46.7ยฐC (116ยฐF) and average overnight lows of 30.5ยฐC (86.9ยฐF).

 In June, you should expect sea temperatures of 31.6ยฐC (88.9ยฐF) on average.
 Minimum sea temperatures in June are 30.5ยฐC (87.8ยฐF) through to a bubbly warm maximum by month-end 32.7ยฐc / 90ยฐF – almost spa-like!
 Don’t worry, though; most resorts will have chillers in their pools, so you can still take a refreshing dip in June.